Joint Last-to-Die Life Insurance

 Joint last-to-die life insurance covers the lives of two people but pays only once.
 The insurer issues the payout to the beneficiaries after the passing of the second spouse.
 Compared to two individual policies, a last-do-die plan is much cheaper.

 After the death of one policyholder, the surviving spouse must continue paying the premiums to maintain coverage.
-Joint life insurance policies are generally permanent, but some insurers also offer term joint plans.
+Joint life insurance policies are generally permanent, but some insurers also offer term joint life insurance plans.

 Permanent life insurance plans last for your entire lifetime.
 Which means the payout is guaranteed (provided you pay premiums).